Press Release: 2017 L.A. Conservancy Preservation Awards Application Now Available

-Los Angeles, December 15, 2015 – The Los Angeles Conservancy is now accepting applications for their 2016 Preservation Awards, which recognize outstanding achievement in the field of historic preservation in Los Angeles County.
-Applications are due by 5 p.m. on Friday, January 29, 2016.
+Los Angeles, September 14, 2016 – The Los Angeles Conservancy is now accepting applications for its 2017 Preservation Awards, which recognize outstanding achievement in the field of historic preservation in Los Angeles County.
+Applications are due by 5 p.m. on Friday, November 4, 2016.

-An independent jury of experts in architecture, historic preservation, and community development will select the award recipients.
+An independent jury of experts in architecture, historic preservation, and community development will select the award recipients in January 2017.
 Submissions that illustrate the value and power of preservation are encouraged from across Los Angeles County.

 Projects honored in the past have varied widely, from sensitive restoration, rehabilitation, and adaptive reuse projects, to groundbreaking advocacy and education efforts undertaken by individuals or groups.

-Eligible projects must be located in Los Angeles County and must have been completed by December 31, 2015.
+Eligible projects must be located in Los Angeles County and must have been completed by the time of application.

-Award recipients will be announced spring 2016, and presented at the 35th Annual Preservation Awards Luncheon at the Millennium Biltmore Hotel following the announcement.
+Award recipients will be announced in February 2017 and presented at the 36th Annual Preservation Awards Luncheon at the Millennium Biltmore Hotel on Wednesday, May 3, 2017.

 About the Preservation Awards